rfns/forgery/README.md

 ### _My application uses custom cookies and I tried setting them using the Set-Cookies header but to no avail?_

+There are two ways of doing this:

-1. Since multiple cookies with the same name can be set, I decided to dedicate a setting for it, By using the `cookies` setting.
-Which receives a key-value object or an array of values for each named key.
+1. Since multiple cookies with the same name can be set, I decided to dedicate a setting for it: by using the `cookies` setting, which receives a key-value object or an array of values for each named key.

 2. By reusing the agent for subsequent request, this way the previous request will have set the cookie, which is good to simulate working with _httpOnly_ cookies.